-The Special Marriage Act also provides for a court marriage procedure where the marriage can be solemnized in the presence of a Marriage Officer and three witnesses.
+The Special Marriage Act also provides for a court marriage procedure where the marriage can be solemnized in the presence of a marriage officer and three witnesses.
 The marriage certificate is then issued on the same day.

-Registration process Special Marriage Act:-
+The registration process for the Special Marriage Act:-

-2- One copy of the notice is posted on the notice board of the office and a copy of the notice is sent by registered post to both parties as per the given address.
+2: One copy of the notice is posted on the notice board, and another copy of the notice may be sent by registered post to both parties at the given address.

-4- Both parties along with three witnesses are required to be present on the date of registration.
+4: Both parties, along with three witnesses, are required to be present on the date of registration.

-Important documents to carry along:-
+Important documents to carry along:

-4- In the case of the Special Marriage Act, documentary evidence regarding the stay in Delhi of the parties for more than 30 days (ration card or report from the concerned SHO).
+4: In the case of the Special Marriage Act, documentary evidence regarding the stay in Delhi of the parties for more than 30 days (ration card or report from the concerned SHO)

 5-Affidavit by both parties stating place and date of marriage, date of birth, marital status at the time of marriage, and nationality.

-6- Passport size photographs of both parties
+6- Passport-size photographs of both parties